 By Olivia Watson

-Thanksgiving takes on new meaning in 2020, amidst a global pandemic, turbulent election cycle, and uncertain future in education and everywhere in between.
-While we celebrate at smaller, socially-distanced gatherings this year, let’s also take stock of the history buried beneath our sentimentality and sweet potatoes—and the ways which we can help our families learn (and unlearn) the story of Thanksgiving.
+As Thanksgiving approaches, let’s take stock of the history buried beneath our sentimentality and sweet potatoes—and the ways which we can help our families learn (and unlearn) the story of Thanksgiving.

 We’ve selected nine books for children and parents on how to think critically about the origin and legacy of this holiday, one that has long been misrepresented in our national storytelling and education system.
 How can we teach kids about family and gratitude without perpetuating harmful stereotypes?
 How can we center Indigenous perspectives in our conversations this time of year?
 Here’s a list that has something for every age group: